pangolinjs/core/README.md

 {{/extend}}
 ```

-Components may use additional markup with nicely styled containers:
+Components may use additional markup within the main body with nicely styled containers:
 ```handlebars
 {{#embed "styleguide/article" title="Some title" description="Some description text." background="#555"}}
 {{#content "body"}}